5 Random variables

 5.8.1 Law of large numbers

-An important implication of the result 5 above is that the standard error of the average becomes smaller and smaller as \(n\) grows larger.
+An important implication of result 5 above is that the standard error of the average becomes smaller and smaller as \(n\) grows larger.
 When \(n\) is very large, then the standard error is practically 0 and the average of the draws converges to the average of the urn.
 This is known in statistical textbooks as the law of large numbers or the law of averages.

 5.9 Exercises

-1. In American Roulette you can also bet on green.
+1. In American Roulette, you can also bet on green.
 There are 18 reds, 18 blacks and 2 greens (0 and 00).
 What are the chances the green comes out?

 2. The payout for winning on green is $17 dollars.
 This means that if you bet a dollar and it lands on green, you get $17.
 Create a sampling model using sample to simulate the random variable \(X\) for your winnings.
-Hint: see the example below for how it should look like when betting on red.
+Hint: Refer to the example below for how it should look like when betting on red.

 3. Compute the expected value of \(X\).